ga-wdi-curriculum/angular-intro/readme.md

 ## User Input and Data Binding

 Up until this point we have focused on displaying data, or the R of CRUD for a todo.
-Let's continue to dive deeper into Angular, by looking at how to respond to user events and capture user input, two fundamentals for front-end web development.
+Let's dive deeper into Angular, by looking at how to respond to user events and capture user input, two fundamentals for front-end web development.

 Let's continue building out our app's functionality, by adding the ability to add a new todo.